 It’s normal for one to distance oneself from fear.
 It is advisable to avoid behaviors and circumstances that seem dangerous or potentially harmful, especially from a child’s perspective.

 Children lack the adult-like ability to deal with fear, worry, or anything they see as dangerous.
 Therefore, it is preferable to support them in acknowledging dread as a natural response rather than conveying the idea that it is unreal or unacceptable; allow them to share their sentiments regarding their forthcoming appointment or current circumstances.
 Don’t “sugar-coat” their future experience; instead, reaffirm your faith in them and ask questions without causing fear.
 It is much better to inquire, “How are you feeling about going to the doctor or dentist?” rather than, “Are you ready to go?”
 Make sure to choose your words wisely and that’s it!
 You will be able to calm down your child’s emotions.

 Your Child’s Dental Anxiety Can Be at Ease

 Having dental anxiety is a normal thing for just about anyone.
 When it’s your children suffering from it, however, you want to do whatever you can to ease it.
+All you can do is to motivate them to go for a dental checkup, encourage them to complete the dental procedure and finally acknowledge them for their patience.
 Follow the helpful tips listed in this guide to begin easing your child’s anxiety and making dentist visits fun!